 At Fort Gilkicker sometime after 1905 searchlights were installed, possibly for the purpose of practise and training due to Gilkicker's close proximity to the School of Electric Lighting (Searchlights).
 Two of the right (east casemates) were fitted with four crossley generators to power the searchlights which were installed in emplacements on concrete pads outside the fort, two to the east and two to the west.
 The wiring ran out of the gun port and down the earth bank.
 Sections of the armoured cables have been exposed due to recent earth slippage.
 The concrete bases for the searchlights can still be seen, one raised on an earth bank.
 Four fixing points sugest that the searchlights were 90cm Mk III used from 1902 as defence electric lights.
 The old Fitters' shop to the rear of the fort was converted to an Electricity Sub Station.
 The exact date for the fitting of these searchlights is uncertain and nothing is shown on the various plans of Fort Gilkicker.
-The searchlights were possibly removed sometime prior to World War Two, the bases are indicated on the OS maps of 1939 and 1950.
+The searchlights were possibly removed post WWII, the bases are indicated on the OS maps of 1939 and 1950.

 A plan of the fort dated 1950 showing the concrete searchlight bases.

 Two of the searchlight bases can be seen towards the top of the photographs

 In September, 1915, a valuable unit became available almost by chance to reinforce the A.A. defences of London.